 1. Health insurance

-an essential risk mitigating tool, health insurance prevents out-of-pocket expenses while dealing with a medical emergency.
+An essential risk mitigating tool, Health insurance prevents out-of-pocket expenses while dealing with a medical emergency.
 A general health insurance plan is an indemnity plan that pays for hospitalisation expenses up to the sum insured.
-While you can avail a standalone health policy, family floater plans provide coverage to all the members of your family.
+While you can avail of a standalone health policy, family floater plans provide coverage to all the members of your family.

-On the other hand, critical illness plans are fixed-benefit plans which provide a lump sum upon diagnosis of a critical ailment, taking care of pre- and post-hospitalisation costs.
-These plans help take care of astronomical costs associated with the treatment of critical ailments.
+On the other hand, critical illness plans are fixed-benefit plans that provide a lump sum upon diagnosis of a critical ailment and cover medical costs such as pre-and post-hospitalisation costs.

 2. Motor insurance

 Motor insurance covers your vehicles against accidents, damage, theft, vandalism, and so on.
 This form of insurance comes in two forms – comprehensive and third-party.
-A comprehensive motor insurance policy provides a 360-degree cushion to your vehicle against damages caused due to flood, fire, riot, etc. Along with this, it also offers you the rider, a personal accident coverage along with third-party liability.
+A comprehensive motor insurance policy provides a 360-degree cushion to your vehicle against damages caused due to flood, fire, riot, etc. Along with this, it also offers you the rider or add-on benefit, a personal accident coverage and third-party liability.

 3. Home insurance

 As the name suggests, a home insurance policy protects your home and its belongings from the damages suffered due to man-made or natural disasters.
-Some home insurance policies also provide coverage for temporary living expenses in case you are living on rent, due to your home undergoing renovation.
+Some home insurance policies also provide coverage for temporary living expenses if you live on rent due to your home undergoing renovation.